HewlettPackard/hpe-sd-cloud/kubernetes/helm/charts/README.md

 #### Resources in testing environments
 Minimum requirements, for cpu and memory, are set by default in SD deployed pods.
 We recommend Kubernetes worker nodes with at least 8Gb and 6 cpus in order to allow SD pods starting without any problem, you know if some SD pod needs more resources when it is scheduled and you get errors as "FailedScheduling ...
 Insufficient cpu."

-The default values for the resources are set to achieve a standard performance but they can be increased according to your needs.
-These default values can be too high in case you are using some testing environments as Minikube and must be changed accordingly.
+The default values for the resources are set to achieve a minimum performance, 1Gb and 3 CPUs for SD provisioner and 0.5Gb and 1 CPU for SD UI, but they can be increased according to your needs.
+The default limit values, 3Gb and 5 CPUs for SD provisioner and 3Gb and 3 CPU for SD UI, can be too high in case you are using some testing environments as Minikube and must be changed accordingly.

 You can find more information about tuning SD Helm chart resource parameters in the [Resources](../../docs/Resources.md) doc.